Shtaiven/LoST/README.md

 ### Windows
 * Install Visual Studio (any version supported by cmake, see `cmake --help`)
-* In a cmd or MSYS/MinGW, type:
+* In a PowerShell window, type:

+    ```PowerShell
+    Set-ExecutionPolicy RemoteSigned -Scope CurrentUser -Force
+    .\windows-setup.ps1
     ```

+    then wait for the script to complete.

+* In a PowerShell, cmd, or MinGW/MSYS window, type:

+    ```PowerShell
     mkdir build
     cd build
     cmake -G <platform> ..